Keep reading to check out my blog on How to Get Around London | Best & Cheapest Ways.

 What about kids?
 What should I buy for them?

 Children under 11 travel free on most public transport services when accompanied by a fare-paying adult.
 For anyone aged 11-15, you can ask for the Young Visitor discount to be set up on an a visitor Oyster card.
 This allows them to travel at half adult fare for 14 days.
 This can’t be added to a regular Oyster card.
 Children aged 16 & 17 pay adult rate unless you apply for a 16+ Oyster photocard.
 This option is only available for people who live in London.

 Is there an app that can help me get around?

 Absolutely!
-I cannot tell you how much you need to download CityMapper for your trip to London.
-It is SO easy to use, really detailed and comprehensive.
-It even will give you alternate routes if there are problems and delays.
+You need to download CityMapper for your trip to London.
+It is SO easy to use, very detailed and really comprehensive.
+What’s most helpful about this app is it will give you easy alternate routes if there are problems and delays with London transport.

 Does London transport run at night?

 London has a great night transport system.
 On Friday and Saturday nights TFL run a night tube on five of its tube lines – Victoria, Central, Northern, Piccadilly and Jubilee lines.
 It’s important to know that the tube does not stop at all stations on these lines and services are less frequent than the day service (Approx every 10 minutes) Fares are charged at off-peak rates.
 You can check out the London night tube map here.
 London also runs a 24 hour night bus service on limited bus routes.
 See here for more details on bus routes.

 WHAT ARE THE CORONAVIRUS GUIDELINES FOR TRAVELLING AROUND LONDON?

 TFL are doing their utmost to provide a safe environment for us to travel in during the Coronavirus pandemic.
 You can find all the safety information and guidance on the pandemic on the TFL website here.